 Stopping distances at 70mph

 At 70mph, the Highway Code's thinking distance is 21 metres.
 The braking distance is 75 metres.
 Total stopping distance: 96 metres — roughly 24 car lengths.
+In wet conditions, double the braking distance.
+In ice or snow, stopping distances can be ten times the dry figure.
+The two-second rule is a starting point, not a ceiling.
+At 70mph in wet conditions, four seconds is safer.

 Smart motorways and what they mean for new drivers

+Smart motorways are sections where the hard shoulder has been converted into a running lane.
 All lane running (ALR): No permanent hard shoulder.
-All four lanes are live.
-This is the type that has received the most controversy — if your car breaks down in lane 1, you are in a live traffic lane.
-Emergency Refuge Areas (ERAs) replace the hard shoulder; they appear every 1.5 miles on average and are marked with blue SOS signs.
+If your car breaks down in lane 1, you are in a live traffic lane.
+Emergency Refuge Areas (ERAs) replace the hard shoulder; they appear every 1.5 miles and are marked with blue SOS signs.
+On a smart motorway, look for the blue ERA signs so you know where the nearest refuge is.
+If you must stop in a running lane, switch on hazard lights immediately, call 999, and do not exit the vehicle unless there is an immediate risk of fire.

 Variable speed limits

-Overhead gantry signs on smart motorways and many conventional motorways display variable speed limits.
-These are legally enforceable.
+Overhead gantry signs display variable speed limits that are legally enforceable.
 A 50mph gantry limit on a smart motorway is not a suggestion — there are speed cameras.
 A red X on a gantry means that lane is closed; driving in a closed lane is a fixed penalty offence.
+Variable limits are set for reasons: an incident ahead, congestion, roadworks, or adverse weather.
+Trust the gantry and reduce speed.

 If you break down

-Tiredness is a motorway-specific hazard.
 Long stretches of uniform road at constant speed induce microsleeps faster than any other type of driving.
 Take a break every two hours at minimum.
 If you feel drowsy, stop.
 A services stop with a 15-minute rest or a coffee breaks the cycle.

 Your first motorway trip: practical advice

-Consider a Pass Plus motorway session with an instructor.
-As we cover in our Pass Plus guide, the insurance discount argument has weakened — but the motorway module has genuine safety value for drivers who have never been on a motorway.
-One supervised session costs less than £50 and gives you a reference experience before going alone.
+Pick a quiet time — Sunday mornings, weekday mid-morning between 10am and noon.
+Avoid rush hour, avoid Bank Holiday Friday afternoons, avoid the M25 altogether for your first few trips.
+Choose a familiar route.
+Give yourself time.
+Consider a Pass Plus motorway session with an instructor — as we cover in our Pass Plus guide, the motorway module has genuine safety value for drivers who have never been on a motorway.
+One supervised session costs less than £50.